Katze rollt auf Boden. Wann kommt Tier in Pubertät: Symptome, typische Pubertätsprobleme

 How to deal with typical puberty problems

-Puberty can be challenging, but with a little patience and the right measures, you can overcome this phase.
+Puberty can be challenging, but with some patience and the right measures, you can master this phase.

 • Problem: Your cat ignores rules or tests what it is allowed to do.